If you’ve ever had the thought that you weren’t a good leader or didn’t know how to be one, you’re not alone.

 My personal experience (and the experience of our clients over many years) has shown me that the ability to lead others towards a shared vision is a skill that business owners can not only develop, but also love.

-These are, in our view, the fundamental qualities of effective leadership:
+In our view, these are the fundamental qualities of effective leadership:

 Your business is a reflection of you.
 If you can’t see how you’re influencing it, you’ll either feel at a loss to change it, blame others for what it’s not giving you, or both.